autocrypt/autocrypt/doc/next-steps.rst

 .. todo::

-   We need to specify how to sync internal Autocrypt state between clients.
+   We need to specify how to sync internal Autocrypt state between MUAs.
 We want to be able to sync the state without sending sync data for every message processed, while we also want all synced peers to have the same internal state as much as possible.
 We currently believe that syncing updates to ``pah`` and ``changed``